Cover Photo Image

 summer.jpg

-Summer is a welcome break following a busy year.
-It's also an opportunity to enhance your resume while you have some free time.
-Take the chance to pursue your interests outside of the classroom.
-Get more involved in your community.
+Summer is a welcome break following a busy year, but it's also an opportunity to enhance your resume while you have some free time.
+Take the chance to pursue your interests outside of the classroom and get more involved with your community.
 Consider studying abroad, working in a job related to your goals, volunteering, or getting an internship during your months off.
-Fellowship committees will appreciate how you used this time to grow personally and professionally, and this may open the door to future career or graduate school options.
+Fellowship committees will appreciate how you used this time to grow personally and professionally.
+This may open the door to future career or graduate school options.

 Back to Top